Why parents post photos, videos, comments and blogs about children

 These can be nice ways to keep family and friends up to date with how your child and family are going.
 They can also be ways of contributing to your community or trying to make a difference for a cause that you and your family care about.

 Your child’s digital footprint is part of their online reputation.
 What you post online about your child can never be fully erased from the internet.
+Your child’s online reputation is also part of their offline life, now and in the future.

 That’s why it’s important to find out how your child feels about the photos and information you share about them.
 For example, your child might: